trexminer/T-Rex/README.md

     ------------------ GPU fine tuning (Windows & Linux) ----------------

+        --pl                       Sets GPU power limit (Windows - in percent, Linux - in Watts) Requires running the miner with administrative privileges.
         --lock-cclock              Specifies desired locked GPU core clock speed in MHz. (default: 0 - disabled).
                                    Requires running the miner with administrative privileges.
                                    Example: --lock-cclock 1000 (applies clock 1000Mhz to all cards that support this functionality)